rohitm17/JAVA/README.md

 4.For example: Outer Look of a Television, like it has a display screen and channel buttons to change channel it explains Abstraction but Inner Implementation detail of a Television how CRT and Display Screen are connect with each other using different circuits , it explains Encapsulation.

+<b>Method Overloading(Compile Time Polymorphism) </b>

+ Method Overloading is a feature that allows a class to have more than one method having the same name, if their argument lists are different.
+It is similar to constructor   overloading in Java, that allows a class to have more than one constructor having different argument lists.

+<b>Method Overriding(Run Time Polymorphism) </b>

+  Declaring a method in sub class which is already present in parent class is known as method overriding.
+Overriding is done so that a child class can give its own implementation to a method which is already provided by the parent class.
+In this case the method in parent class is called overridden method and the method in child class is called overriding method.

+<b>Difference between Overloading and Overriding</b>

+  Overloading happens at compile-time while Overriding happens at runtime: The binding of overloaded method call to its definition has happens at compile-time however binding of overridden method call to its definition happens at runtime.

+  The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
+Overriding is all about giving a specific implementation to the inherited method of parent class.

+  Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.

+  Performance: Overloading gives better performance compared to overriding.
+The reason is that the binding of overridden methods is being done at runtime.
 </pre>